Querida familia Rostro,

 Especially during these challenging times, we are called to turn towards our strengths.
 One of Rostro’s greatest strengths is our value of community.
 We want to take this opportunity to invite our community to support each other to ensure that la Familia Rostro and RdC’s mission can weather the significant and yet-to-be-seen impacts of this pandemic.

 - We ask you to pray with us, and in particular to pray for our volunteers, ministry partners, and neighbors.
+Please share your intentions and prayer requests with the Rostro de Cristo family by posting on RdC’s Virtual Prayer Wall.

-- We ask that you stay connected with us via Facebook, Instagram and website.
+- We ask that you stay connected with us via Facebook, Instagram, and website.
 Learn about our current volunteers and read some of their blogs.
 We have put together a page on our website that has information that you may find helpful.

 - We invite you to read this reflection by our Founder, Fr.
 Jim Ronan, that is published on his parish website.
 It offers solace and understanding much needed during these times when people are experiencing fear.